zadowsmash/HA-SFTP/README.md

 Deploy a HA SFTP Solution via AWS CloudFormation utilising EFS as Shared Storage

 # Paramaters
-      <p> ImageId - This is the Amazon AMI ID to use within your launch config for your instances :</p>
+      <p>ImageId - This is the Amazon AMI ID to use within your launch config for your instances:</p>

       ** ImageId - This is the Amazon AMI ID to use within your launch config for your instances